blog posts

 Bandwidth effects on your website

-Your website will load slower as the less Bandwidth your account has.
-No matter how faster connection types your website visitors have.
+Your website will load more slowly as your account has less bandwidth.
+No matter how fast the connection types your website visitors have.
 You often see pages unavailable on some sites because of the maximum amount of data allowed to be transferred.
 In this case, visitors will need to wait for their turn.

 Unavailable-because-of-Bandwidth-Exceeded